Agathe48/robot_mission_3/README.md

 The `update_target_position_list_orders` method updates the chief knowledge of given target positions.
 It is updated if the target position has been reached or if it has been canceled by the agent.

-The `update_chief_knowledge_with_agents_knowledge` method defines how the chief centralized the knowledge by using the sent percepts of its agents.
+The `update_chief_knowledge_with_agents_knowledge` method defines how the chief centralizes the knowledge by using the sent percepts of its agents.
 The chief's knowledge of the grid and radioactivity is updated at every step with information provided by its agents.
-The chief also stores the position, number of picked up wastes, the transformed waste and mode (through our various boolean values) of each of its agents.
+The chief also stores the position, number of picked up wastes, the transformed wastes and mode (through our various boolean values) of each of its agents.

 The `send_information_according_to_previous_actions` method defines how the chief send relevant information to the superior chief (to the yellow chief for the green one and to the red one for the yellow chief).
 The chief informs the other chief when a transformed waste is dropped at the border and when its current zone is totally cleaned.

-The `update_chief_information_knowledge` method updates the chief knowledge with data received from the other chiefs : position of dropped waste at the border and the position of the border.
+The `update_chief_information_knowledge` method updates the chief knowledge with data received from the other chiefs : position of dropped wastes at the border and the position of the borders.

 The `find_best_rows_to_cover` method finds relevant rows for all agents to cover.
 First, the second and penultimate rows are attributed as we want to make sure to cover the corners of the grid (for instance, by covering the second row, the first and the third rows are also covered in the same time).
-Then, the remaining rows are attributed to the closest agents, making sure to optimize the number of rows covered (3 rows all at once, then 2 rows all at once in the grid height is not divisible by 3).
-Then, the `send_orders_covering` method defines the way the chief sends order to its agent during their covering modes.
+Then, the remaining rows are attributed to the closest agents, making sure to optimize the number of rows covered (3 rows all at once, then 2 rows all at once if the grid height is not divisible by 3).
+Then, the `send_orders_covering` method defines the way the chief sends order to its agents during their covering modes.
 The chief will send them location of rows to cover using the previously defined method, if they are not currently covering a row or reaching a target position.

 The `find_closest_waste_to_agent` method finds the closest waste to each agent among the known wastes positions in the chief's knowledge of the grid.

 The `send_target_orders` is used in `send_orders` and defines how the chief sends orders to its agents to go to a target position.
 It can send those orders if the agent can act and is not covering.
 If the chief is sending a target order to himself, he must not be covering, the grid or the rightmost column.

-The `send_orders_stop_acting` method defines how and when the chief send to its agents (and himself) the order to stop acting.
+The `send_orders_stop_acting` method defines how and when the chief sends to its agents (and himself) the order to stop acting.
 This order is sent to the agent if the agent is not static (i.e., the chief will send this order only once to each agent) and if it does not have picked up or transformed wastes.
 For the ending scenario where two agents have picked up the two last remaining wastes, the chief will order to one of them to drop its waste and will attribute the dropped location as target position to the second one.

 The `send_orders` regroups all send orders methods and is the one called in the `step` method.